manicinc/logomaker/README.md

 ## Getting Started 🚀

+Want to get started immediately?

+Just open `single_file_app.html` on any computer.
+Literally.
+That's it.

+It may be a struggle to process the 60mb HTML file, but when it's finished loading, it should run like a breeze with **no** online connections / dependencies needed.

 ### Use Online 🌐

 Visit https://manicinc.github.io/logomaker to use the tool directly in your browser with all features enabled.